2026 Programme

 This session invites attendees to step back, challenge assumptions and see their own work through a wider lens.
 Expect practical takeaways, fresh perspective and uncomfortable but useful truths about where opportunity might lie when we look beyond our own sector.

-THE FASHION OF EXPERIENCES: WHAT AUDIENCES CHOOSE, VALUE AND SHOW UP FOR
+WHAT AUDIENCES CHOOSE, VALUE AND SHOW UP FOR

-• Panel, Main Stage
+• Panel, 40 mins

 Why do some live experiences sell out instantly while others struggle to find momentum?
 Why do certain formats thrive in Europe but barely break even in the UK?
 And how do cultural taste, emotional connection and social signalling influence what audiences choose to spend their time and money on?